 Welfare reform and changes to benefits

-There have been significant changes to the welfare system as a result of the Welfare Reform Act 2012.
+Below are summaries of some changes that occurred in the welfare system following the Welfare Reform Act 2012.

 The benefit cap limits the total amount of benefit that working age people can receive.